Whether you call them tartlets or mini pies, these Coconut Tartlets / Mini Pies are sure to satisfy and go great with a hot beverage.

 Do you know the difference between a pie and a tart?

-Me neither.
-Growing up in Germany there is no word for pie and baked goods like it would be called tarts.
-Coming to Canada I suddenly see pies AND tarts.
-So I guess there is a difference, but I don’t know it.
+Whether you do or don't, I do not.
+Growing up in Germany, there is no word for "pie", and baked goods like it would be called "tarts".
+Coming to Canada, I suddenly see pies AND tarts.
+So I guess there is a difference, but I didn't know it.

-Due to my ignorance and because I like the sounds of it, let's call above pictured goodies tartlets.
-If you know the difference or prefer it that way ‘mini-pies' work too.
+Due to my ignorance, and also because I like the sounds of it, let's call above pictured goodies "tartlets".
+If you know the difference, or if you prefer it that way, 'mini pies' work too.

 My husband and I had those Strawberry and Coconut tartlets when we were traveling through Cameron Highlands in Malaysia.
-Usually, Malaysia is very hot and tropical but the highlands have a totally unique climate of their own.
-A very lush and fruitful one.
+Usually, Malaysia is very hot and tropical, but the highlands have a totally unique climate of their own, and a very lush and fruitful one at that.

-We were in awe and spend a considerable amount of time just taking in the fairy-tale like view that unfolded in front of us.
-We also tried for maybe just as long to capture this beauty.
-But you’ve guessed it, this picture doesn't even justify the reality.
+We were in awe and we spent a considerable amount of time just taking in the fairy-tale like view that unfolded in front of us.
+We also tried, for maybe just as long, to capture this beauty.
+But you guessed it, this picture doesn't even justify the reality.

 You might have seen a similar picture on my About page.

-With the tea pot we received a sieve for pouring through to keep the leaves from getting into the cup and a can of fresh milk.
-The sweet-tooths that we are, we also ordered a strawberry and a coconut tartlet to go with the tea.
+With the tea pot, we received a sieve for pouring through to keep the leaves from getting into the cup, as well a serving of fresh milk.
+Being the sweet tooths that we are, we also ordered a strawberry and coconut tartlet to go with the tea.
 They were nicely warmed up and tasted wonderful with the hot tea while breathing in the cool and fresh mountain air.

 You can easily make your own strawberry or coconut tartlets either in tartlet molds or little custard bowls/ramekins.

-Makes about 6 double-crusted strawberry tartlets and about twice as many coconut tarts.
-Recipe for coconut filling via My Kitchen Snippets.
+This recipe makes about 6 double-crusted strawberry tartlets and about twice as many coconut tarts.
+The recipe for coconut filling was found via My Kitchen Snippets.

 Update: One comment gave me the idea to combine the strawberry and coconut fillings for a Strawberry-Coconut-Tartlet.
 Suggestions for that are included in the recipe.